CS:3620 Policies, Spring 2018

 Academic Fraud -- Plagiarism and any activity that results in a student presenting work that is not his or her own are academic fraud.
 This applies to exams, programming projects and homework assignments.
 Academic fraud is reported to the department chair and then to the Associate Dean for Academic Programs and Services in the College of Liberal Arts and Sciences who deals with academic fraud according to these guidelines: clas.uiowa.edu/students/handbook/academic-fraud-honor-code (Cases involving graduate students will be reported similarly to the Grad College.)

-Making a Suggestion or a Complaint -- Students have the right to make suggestions or complaints and should first visit with the TA (if applicable), then with the course instructor, and next with the departmental DEO (if needed).
-All complaints must be made within six months of the incident. clas.uiowa.edu/students/handbook/student-rights-responsibilities
+Making a Suggestion or a Complaint -- Students have the right to make suggestions or complaints and should first visit with the TA (if applicable), then with the course instructor, and next with the CS department chair in 14 MLH (if needed).
+Complaints must be made within six months of the incident. clas.uiowa.edu/students/handbook/student-rights-responsibilities

 Understanding Sexual Harassment -- Sexual harassment subverts the mission of the University and threatens the well-being of students, faculty, and staff.
-See sexualharassment.uiowa.edu/
+See opsmanual.uiowa.edu/community-policies/sexual-harassment